 For example, the color scheme could support the mood of your mission.
 Color psychology usually relates green with “growth,” blue with “loyalty” and “trust” and orange with “playfulness” and “creativity.”

 Make sure your design is consistent.
 You should use the same couple of fonts, the same style of icons and the same palette of brand colors.
-Thankfully, all our templates have consistent styles you can apply to new pages or slides.
+Thankfully, all our business proposal examples have consistent styles you can apply to new pages or slides.

 A content strategy plan should outline: